CentaurusInfra/fornax/docs/fornax_test/test_clusters_setup.md

 ### In machine A, do the following

-1. Clone a repo of https://github.com/CentaurusInfra/fornax, sync to latest version of main branch.
+1. Clone a repo of https://github.com/CentaurusInfra/fornax, sync to the branch/commit to test.

 Build the binaries of edgecore and cloudcore using the commands
 ```